 But along with the disruption, the opportunities in this sector have been as plentiful as the changes that have been rung.
-Capitalising on these is the key to profitability, and there are a whole host of steps that can be taken into the new year and beyond to achieve this.
+Capitalising on these is the key to profitability, and there are a whole host of steps that can be taken forward to achieve this.

 1. Integrate your data